r3sult/odan.github.io/_posts/2019-08-30-creating-a-strictly-typed-collection-of-objects-in-php.md

 ## Creating a data object

-First, we create a struct to store our data:
+First, we create a struct to store our data in-memory:

 ```php
 <?php